kathir-dev/demo/README.md

 3. Any POST, PUT, DELETE method execution on the REST resource would need admin privileges.
 4. GET method to list the people would require USER privileges.

+URL Mapping:
+List the person - "/people"
+Get the person - "/people/{id}"
+Update the person - "/people/{id}" with complete Person object with modified values in JSON format.
+Delete the Person - "/people/{id}"

 Note: I have used the "personId" to identify the "person" which was not there in the test requirement.
+Also, I have chosen to add the security instead of the Unit test cases.